-We have reviewed the accompanying condensed consolidated interim statement of financial position of Saudi Steel Pipes Company (the "Company") and its Subsidiary (collectively referred to as the "Group") as of March 31, 2017 and the related condensed consolidated interim statements of income and other comprehensive income, changes in equity and cash flows for the three-month period then ended.
+We have reviewed the accompanying condensed consolidated interim statement of financial position of Saudi Steel Pipes Company (the "Company") and its Subsidiary (collectively referred to as the "Group") as of June 30, 2017 and the related condensed consolidated interim statement of income and other comprehensive income for three and six months' periods then ended and condensed consolidated statements of changes in equity and cash flows for the six months' periods then ended.
 Management is responsible for the preparation and presentation of these condensed consolidated interim financial statements in accordance with International Accounting Standards No. 34, Interim Financial Reporting as endorsed in the Kingdom of Saudi Arabia and other standards and pronouncement endorsed by Saudi Organization of Certified Public Accountants.
 Our responsibility is to express a conclusion on these condensed consolidated interim financial statements based on our review.